stubbiali/meshsimplification/README.md

 	make install

 from the project root folder.
-Then, move to the `RPackage/MeshDataSimplification` folder and type:
+Then, move to the `RPackage/MeshDataSimplification` folder and type

 	sudo R -e "library(devtools); install()" --silent